3D film: Polarization systems

-Optical attachments can be added to traditional 35mm projectors to adapt them for projecting film in the "over-and-under" format, in which each pair of images is stacked within one frame of film.
+Optical attachments can be added to traditional 35 mm projectors to adapt them for projecting film in the "over-and-under" format, in which each pair of images is stacked within one frame of film.
 The two images are projected through different polarizers and superimposed on the screen.
-This is a very cost-effective way to convert a theater for 3-D as all that is needed are the attachments and a non-depolarizing screen surface, rather than a conversion to digital 3-D projection.
+This is a very cost-effective way to convert a theater for 3D as all that is needed are the attachments and a non-depolarizing screen surface, rather than a conversion to digital 3D projection.
 Thomson Technicolor currently produces an adapter of this type.
 A metallic screen is necessary for these systems as reflection from non-metallic surfaces destroys the polarization of the light.

 Polarized stereoscopic pictures have been around since 1936, when Edwin H. Land first applied it to motion pictures.
 The so-called "3-D movie craze" in the years 1952 through 1955 was almost entirely offered in theaters using linear polarizing projection and glasses.
 Only a minute amount of the total 3D films shown in the period used the anaglyph color filter method.
 Linear polarization was likewise used with consumer level stereo projectors.
 Polarization was also used during the 3D revival of the 1980s.

-In the 2000s, computer animation, competition from DVDs and other media, digital projection, and the use of sophisticated IMAX 70mm film projectors, have created an opportunity for a new wave of polarized 3D films.
+In the 2000s, computer animation, competition from DVDs and other media, digital projection, and the use of sophisticated IMAX 70 mm film projectors, have created an opportunity for a new wave of polarized 3D films.

 All types of polarization will result in a darkening of the displayed image and poorer contrast compared to non-3D images.
 Light from lamps is normally emitted as a random collection of polarizations, while a polarization filter only passes a fraction of the light.
 As a result, the screen image is darker.
 This darkening can be compensated by increasing the brightness of the projector light source.
 If the initial polarization filter is inserted between the lamp and the image generation element, the light intensity striking the image element is not any higher than normal without the polarizing filter, and overall image contrast transmitted to the screen is not affected.